DMaia-afk/DMaia-afk/README.md

 # 👨🏻‍💻 Diego Maia

-**Backend Developer | Python Enthusiast**
+**Backend Developer | Python & Golang Enthusiast**

 ---

 ## 👋 About Me
 Hi!
 I'm **Diego Maia**, a passionate backend developer from Brazil.
-I focus on building efficient and scalable solutions, mainly using the Python ecosystem.
+I focus on building efficient and scalable solutions, mainly using the Python ecosystem, and I’m currently exploring **Golang** as well.

 Currently, I work as a **freelancer at Kodland** while pursuing my technology studies.
 My goal is to keep growing as a backend developer and contribute to impactful projects.